Chayti/Extracurricular_Learning_School-b7_assignment12/task_description.md

         ● Volunteer network
         ● Bistro Boss
         ● Doc House
-        ● Job Portal Website/ Airbnb or Any conceptual session project etc.
+        ● Job Portal Website/ Aircnc or Any conceptual session project etc.

     **If any similarities are found, you will get zero(0) as a penalty.**

     <br/>

 2. Make sure to keep the navbar and footer **on all the pages except on the 404 page**.
-Create a reasonable, stylish and meaningful footer. (including website logo, name, copyright, some contact information, address etc.)
+Create a reasonable, stylish and meaningful footer. (including website logo or name or both, copyright, some contact information, address etc.)

 <br/>

-3. Your website should have a navbar with the **Website logo, Website name, Home, All Instructors, All Courses, Dashboard** and **User profile picture**\.
+3. Your website should have a navbar with the **Website logo or Website name or both, Home, All Instructors, All Courses, Dashboard** and **User profile picture**\.
 The **user profile picture** and **Dashboard** on the navbar are conditional\.
 If the user is signed in, the navbar will show the profile picture; otherwise, it will show the **Login button**\.

 <br/>